-If You Need Help:
+If You Need Help

 Emergency Medical Services (EMS) (401) 863 4111 - Physical evaluations, hospital transports, medical emergencies

-Dean of Student Life (401) 863-3145 - Addresses academic and personal emergencies during business hours
+Student Support Deans | Dean of the Day (DOD) (401) 863-3145 - Addresses academic and personal emergencies during business hours

 Administrator on Call (AOC) (401) 863-3322 - Addresses academic and personal emergencies on Evenings and Weekends